 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the valuation methodologies used at December 31, 2014 and 2013.
+There have been no changes in the valuation methodologies used at December 31, 2015 and 2014.

 Mutual Funds: Valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are open-end mutual funds that are registered with the Securities and Exchange Commission.
-These funds are required to publish their daily net asset value (NAV and to transact at that price.
+These funds are required to publish their daily net asset value (NAV) and to transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded.

 Collective Fund: Valued at the net asset value (NAV) of units of a bank collective trust.
-The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
-The NAV is based on the fair value of the underlying investments held by the fund less its liabilities.
-This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported NAV.
-Participant transactions (purchased and sales) may occur daily.
-Were the Plan to initiate a full redemption of the collective trust, the investment advisor reserves the right to temporarily delay withdrawal from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner.
+NAV is a readily-determinable fair value and is the basis for current transactions.
+Participant transactions (purchases and sales) may occur daily.
+If the Plan initiates a full redemption of the collective trust, the issuer reserves the right to temporarily delay withdrawal from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner.

-Common and Preferred Stock: Valued at the closing price reported on the active market on which the individual securities are traded.
+Common Stock: Valued at the closing price reported on the active market on which the individual securities are traded.